santhoshkpoturaju/Kafka-Tutorial/Installation.md

 - Simplified container management and debugging
 - Easy to version control and share with team members

-The complete configuration for both Kafka and Kafka UI has been combined into a single `docker-compose.yaml` file located in the `/installation` directory.
-This compose file encapsulates all the environment variables, network settings, and port mappings needed for a fully functional Kafka development environment.
+The complete configuration for both Kafka and Kafka UI has been combined into a single `docker-compose.yaml`.
+Those compose files located in the `/installation` directory. these compose files encapsulate all the environment variables, network settings, and port mappings needed for a fully functional Kafka development environment.

 ### Starting the Stack